 The county’s cumulative COVID-19 death toll, as of Thursday, was 566.

 The spike in COVID-19 cases statewide, coupled with a critical shortage of intensive care unit beds, recently prompted Gov. Gavin Newsom to enact the new restrictions and shutdowns.

-Sen. Dianne Feinstein (D-California) said Dec.
-18 she supported the governor’s actions.
+Sen. Dianne Feinstein (D-California) recently said she supported the governor’s actions.
 The congresswoman promised struggling residents that help was on the way.